Jaleigh Q. Pier and Jansen A. Smith, Paleontological Research Institution, Ithaca, New York.

-The water vascular system is important for almost all life functions for an echinoderm including movement, feeding, and respiration.
-Water pressure is controlled by this system to operate their tube feet, which all classes of echinoderms have.
-These suction-cupped appendages are permeable to allow transfer of oxygen and waste through the coelom (body wall).
-Watch the video below, which uses a sea star’s water vascular system as an example of how it works.
+The water vascular system is important for almost all life functions of modern echinoderms including movement, feeding, and respiration.
+Water pressure is controlled by this system to operate the tube feet, which are found in all extant echinoderm classes.
+These suction-cupped appendages are permeable to allow transfer of oxygen.

-A fascinating characteristic of all echinoderms is the process of regeneration.
-All classes are able to regenerate lost body parts and many are able to reproduce in this way by dividing in half and regrowing limbs to create two new individuals.
-Both sea stars and brittle stars can regrow arms and also divide in half to produce two new individuals.
-Some species of sea cucumber are also able to divide in half to create new individuals and also can regrow their entire digestive tract after deploying their defense mechanism (more about this in the class Holothuroidea page!).
-Sea urchins are able to replace both spines and tube feet as well.
-Each of these regeneration methods will be discussed in detail on each echinoderm class page.
+A fascinating characteristic of all echinoderms is their ability to regenerate lost body parts.
+Both sea stars and brittle stars can regrow arms and, in some cases, divide in half to produce two new individuals.
+Some species of sea cucumber are also able to divide in half to create new individuals and can also regrow their entire digestive tract, which they can actively eject (more about this in the class Holothuroidea page!).
+Sea urchins are able to replace both spines and tube feet.
+Each of these regeneration methods will be discussed on the echinoderm class pages.

 Photograph of a sea star regenerating at least seven arms (smaller, white-colored rays).
-Image by: Jon R. Hendricks, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.
+Image by: Jonathan R. Hendricks, licensed under a Creative Commons Attribution-Share Alike 4.0 International License.

 - Asteroidea: ossicle plates and endoskeleton commonly preserved, especially as molds.

 - Ophiuroidea: central disk and ossicles most likely to be preserved intact, arms and body fossil preserved under exceptional conditions

 - Echinoidea: loose spines and test most commonly preserved, body fossils under exceptional conditions.

 - Holothuroidea: rarely preserved, however loose ossicles can be common.